cdm-spring-2018/cdm-spring-2018.github.io/quick-reference.md

 2. In the "name your file" box, type "style.css"
 3. Add a test rule to your css file, perhaps something like ``` h1 { color: lightgray; } ```
 4. Navigate back to your repository and click the "index.html" file
-5. Locate and click the pencil incon, which will bring to an editor view
+5. Locate and click the pencil icon, which will bring to an editor view
 6. Paste the following line of code just before the ```</head> ``` tag

 ```html
 <link rel="stylesheet" type="text/css" href="style.css">
 ```
+7. Click the green commit button to save changes

 # Create your main menu